Lakhimadevi: Rule

 In the asylum at the court of Raj Banauli, Maharani Lakhimadevi took control on the throne of King Shivasimha by the help of the Rajpandita Vidyapati.
 According to historians, Maharani Lakhimadevi ruled the Mithila Kingdom in the absence of King Shivasimha from the court of Raj Banauli at Banauli Vidyapati Dih for 12 years.
 The time period of the regime of Maharani Lakhimadevi was from 1416 CE to 1428 CE.
 The Rajpandita Vidyapati became her political advisor and helped her in the matters of administration of the Tirhut Sarkar.

 The Maithil historian Makhan Jha in his book Anthropology of Ancient Hindu Kingdoms, described the queen Lakhimadevi of progressive nature.
 Maharani Lakhimadevi criticized the Bikaua system marriage of women prevalent in the Maithil society those days.
 In the Bikaua system, a large number of women of lower grade section were married to a single man of higher grade section in the same caste.
 The women married to the Bikaua man had to live with their own parents.
 The word Bikaua was used for the man whom several women were married.
 This system of marriage was practiced in order to raise own social status of the lower grade family.
 But this system had a serious problem that after the death of the Bikaua man, a large number of women were becoming widows.
 Therefore, Maharani Lakhimadevi criticized the Bikaua system and tried to eradicate it from the society.

 Legacy

 Maharani Lakhimadevi is one the important figures in the legendary as well as historical stories of the mediaeval Mithila Kingdom.
 She is also an important character in the literature of the Maithili language.

 There are several historical places named after her name in the Mithila region of the Indian subcontinent.
 In the Himalayan nation Nepal, there is a historical pond called as Lakshmi Sagar near the Vidyapati Dih in the Banauli Danauli village of the Mahottari district in the Mithila region.
 The historical pond was named after the name of the Maharani Lakhimadevi of the Mithila Kingdom.

+Peepul tree on the bank of the Lakhimadevi Sagar at the present Banauli village.